Friction over LGBTQ issues worsens in global Anglican church

 “For too long the Anglican Communion has been driven by the views of the West,” Badi told news media during the conference.
 “We often feel that our voice is not listened to, or respected.”

-“If there is no authentic repentance by the revisionist Provinces, then we will sadly accept a state of ‘impaired communion’ with them,” the communique said.

-Welby, instead of reprimanding the LGBTQ-inclusive provinces, commended the sincerity of their approach to human sexuality.

-“They are not careless about scripture.
-They do not reject Christ,” Welby said at Lambeth.
-“But they have come to a different view on sexuality after long prayer, deep study and reflection on understandings of human nature.”
+Instead at Lambeth, Welby commended the sincerity of the LGBTQ-inclusive provinces: “They are not careless about scripture ... they have come to a different view on sexuality after long prayer, deep study and reflection on understandings of human nature.”

 The Most Rev. Michael Curry, presiding bishop and primate of the Episcopal Church, saw this as a breakthrough.